Ellpeck/TinyLifeWeb/docs/index.md

 ## Contributing
 If you found an error in the game's API or its documentation, please feel free to [submit an issue](https://github.com/Ellpeck/TinyLifeWeb/issues).

-Since the API documentation is generated automatically, the `docs/api` directory on the repository should not be edited through pull requests.
+Since the API documentation is generated automatically, the `docs/api` directory in the repository should not be edited through pull requests.